Newcastle United target absent from training once again as January transfer looms

-Anthony Gordon to Newcastle United: Everton man absent from training again as transfer looms
+Anthony Gordon to Newcastle United: Everton hit with fresh twist as player takes drastic action

 Newcastle United transfer target Anthony Gordon has not been seen at Everton training for a third consecutive day.